TimLindner/BayesianGrowthMixtureModels/README.md

 - [ ] Quadratic trend components for hidden Markov chains
 - [ ] Softmax regressions
 - [ ] Four latent classes

+---

+### Objective
+Hi there :relaxed: My name is Tim, and this repository contains my work on Bayesian growth mixture models (or GMMs for short) including hidden Markov chains and softmax regressions for representing latent class memberships.
+The work has been developed in cooperation with Dr. Nalan Basturk as part of my research assistantance in econometrics at Maastricht University.

 ### Work developed
 Placeholder